rust-lang/rust/doc/tutorial.md

 # Closures

-Named functions, like those we've seen so far, may not refer to local variables declared outside the function - they do not "close over their environment".
+Named functions, like those we've seen so far, may not refer to local variables declared outside the function: they do not close over their environment (sometimes referred to as "capturing" variables in their environment).
 For example, you couldn't write the following:

 ~~~~ {.ignore}
 let foo = 10;